Great Expectations from God | Biblical Expectations Are Keys to His Blessings

 Revelation 4:1-2 After this I looked, and there before me was a door standing open in heaven.
 And the voice I had first heard speaking to me like a trumpet said, “Come up here, and I will show you what must take place after this.”
 At once I was in the Spirit, and there before me was a throne in heaven with someone sitting on it.

-•• Raise your sight heavenward and develop high expectations.
+- •• Raise your sight heavenward and develop high expectations from God.
 Don’t just settle for “same-old-same-old”.
 God loves you and has spread a banquet table of blessings for His people.
 But too often we just “snack” at His table and fail to receive much of the abundance He has freely promised us.

 • Healing —